State of OpenAI 2026

 9. Sycophancy and Safety Testing

 When: Ongoing.
-April 2025 incident demonstrated gap in testing.
+April 2025 incident showed gap in testing.

 Context: OpenAI acknowledged lacking sycophancy testing when update reached production.
 At 800M weekly users, brief exposure to flawed models reaches population of Europe.

 Action: Build adversarial tests for excessive agreeability.
-Implement regression testing that catches behavior shifts before production deployment.
+Add regression testing that catches behavior shifts before production deployment.